ChGen/doppl-j2objc-gradle-plugin/docs/J2OBJC_CONFIG.md

 # J2objc Config

 The J2objc runtime needs to be configured correctly for the plugin to function.
 After J2objc 2.0.5, this Gradle plugin will run a stock J2objc installation.
-There are two ways to configure the Doppl plugin's J2objc
+There are two ways to configure the J2objc Gradle
 runtime:

 + Manual config: Download or build your own instance of J2objc.